kottster/kottster/docs/index.md

 After running the command, the CLI will create a [folder](./project-structure.md) with your project name and install the required dependencies.
 If you want to create a project in a current folder, run `npx @kottster/cli new .` instead.

-After installatinon is complete, change the directory to the project folder:
+After installation is complete, change the directory to the project folder:

 ```bash
 cd <project-name>